SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Indexing_Database.md

 ## Dedicated clustered storage setup

-To complete the configuration of a dedicated clustered storage setup after a Cassandra-compatible database service has been set up, setting up an indexing database is **required**.
+In a dedicated clustered storage setup, an indexing database is **required**.
+Once you have set up Cassandra or a Cassandra-compatible database for the general system storage, you need to set up one of the following databases as the indexing database:

-The following options are supported:

 - [OpenSearch database](xref:OpenSearch_database): Supported from DataMiner 10.3.0/10.3.3 onwards.

 - [Elasticsearch](xref:Elasticsearch_database): Only supported up to Elasticsearch 6.8.
 Not recommended.

+> [!NOTE]
-- [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service): **Deprecated**.
-Supported from DataMiner 10.3.0 [CU0] up to 10.3.0 [CU8] and from DataMiner 10.3.3 up to 10.3.11.
+> [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service) is also supported from DataMiner 10.3.0 [CU0] up to 10.3.0 [CU8] and from DataMiner 10.3.3 up to 10.3.11, but this is now **deprecated**.

 ## Storage per DMA